jeffweltman/shiny-server/StarsStripesAndBeer/Codebook.md

 Jeff Weltman
 October 12, 2017

+### *For course project purposes, these R chunks were all set to ECHO=TRUE.
+This would typically not be the case for presentation documents.*

 ## Project Description
 W&W Analytics has been commissioned by *Stars, Stripes, and Beer Co.* - hereafter referred to as *SS&B* - to analyze a sample of the craft beer market in order to answer the following research questions: